Bandie/grub2-signing-extension/README.md

 ### I forgot to run grub2-unsign before I made changes.
 What now?

-Run `grub2-verify` to see, which signature is bad.
-Remove the signature and run `grub2-unsign`, after this `grub2-sign`.
+Run `grub-verify` to see, which signature is bad.
+Remove the signature and run `grub-unsign`, after this `grub-sign`.
-Alternatively, if you just updated your kernel/initramfs, run `grub2-update-kernel-signatures`.
+Alternatively, if you just updated your kernel/initramfs/grub.cfg, run `grub-update-kernel-signatures`.

 ### How can I switch off GRUB2's check\_signature feature?